wouterbus/portfolio/README.md

 }
 ```

-Current mock data in `mockData.ts` can be directly replaced with Sanity queries.
+All data is now dynamically fetched from Sanity CMS.